30 (album): Composition

 Stereogum described 30 as a pop, soul, and jazz record.
 It also contains elements of R&B, gospel, and dance-pop.
-The album incorporates choir vocals, harmonies, voice notes, elegant violins, mellow strings, organs, and horns.
+The album incorporates choir vocals, harmonies, voice notes, violins, strings, organs, and horns.
 Thematically, the album addresses Adele's divorce, anxiety, and motherhood.
 During an Instagram Live on 9 October 2021, Adele reiterated that 30 would centre on her divorce.
 Adele noted that 30 is more introspective than her previous efforts.
 "I feel like this album is self-destruction, then self-reflection and then sort of self-redemption", she said.
 "I really want people to hear my side of the story this time."

-The album opens with "Strangers by Nature", a cinematic tune featuring organs, strings and mournful lyrics.
-The song closes with the line "All right then, I'm ready", before leading into "Easy on Me", the album's lead single.
-The track is the second on the album and is a traditional piano ballad about healing from a divorce.
-"My Little Love" is a track dedicated to Adele's son, Angelo, with voice notes included in the song, speaking about her divorce and the pain of heartbreak.
-The album's fourth track, "Cry Your Heart Out" is an uptempo piano driven song, contrasting with its lyrics describing depression and anxiety, but also the feeling of relief.
-"Oh My God" features instrumentation from claps, keys, organ, and "rumbling" bass and combines R&B groove and a dance-pop–electropop sample, themed on Adele's first flirt after her divorce.
-"Can I Get It" is an acoustic guitar jam, with an upbeat whistled chorus.
-Lyrically, the song is about the feeling of love, and wanting a true, long-lasting relationship.
+The album opens with "Strangers by Nature", a cinematic song featuring organs, strings and mournful lyrics.
+The song closes with the line "All right then, I'm ready", before leading into "Easy on Me".
+The latter is a piano torch ballad, on which Adele addresses her divorce and pleads for forgiveness and understanding from her son, ex-husband, and herself.
+"My Little Love" is a jazz, R&B, and soul song, which incorporates voice notes of Adele's conversations with her son as she explains the effects of her divorce on his life and apologizes.
+The album's fourth track, "Cry Your Heart Out" is an uptempo piano-driven song, contrasting with its lyrics about depression and anxiety, but also the feeling of relief.
+The production of "Oh My God" incorporates claps, keys, the organ, and bass along with an R&B groove and dance-pop–electropop sample.
+It lyrically details Adele's first time being flirted with after her divorce.
+"Can I Get It" is an upbeat acoustic guitar-driven track with a whistled chorus.
+Lyrically, the song is about love and desiring a true and lasting relationship.
 "I Drink Wine" is a gospel-oriented power ballad, addressing Adele's divorce and shedding her ego before regaining the ability to love again.